shakacode/bootstrap-loader/README.md

 Default: `[ 'style', 'css', 'sass' ]`

 Array of webpack loaders. `sass-loader` is required, order matters.
+In most cases the style loader should definitely go first and the sass loader should be last.

 ```yaml
 styleLoaders: